The Stars, Like Dust: Publication history

-The story was first published with the title Tyrann in Galaxy magazine.
-It was serialised in three parts in the January, February, and March 1951 issues.
+First published with the title Tyrann in Galaxy magazine, it was serialised in three parts in the January, February, and March 1951 issues.
 It was published as a novel on February 15 of that year by Doubleday with the title The Stars, Like Dust.
-It was first published as a paperback in 1954 with the title The Rebellious Stars: but this version of the story was heavily cut without Asimov's permission and was bound together with An Earth Gone Mad by Roger Dee.
+It was first published as a paperback in 1954 with the title The Rebellious Stars: however, this version of the story was heavily cut without Asimov's permission and was bound together with An Earth Gone Mad by Roger Dee.

 Context

 The story is set long before Pebble in the Sky, but it was written one year later.
 The Trantorian Empire is not directly mentioned; it would be located far away, having been settled not long beforehand and before its first great wave of territorial expansion.
 Earth's radioactivity is explained as the result of an unspecified nuclear war.

 That contradicts what Asimov later wrote in Robots and Empire.
 One could suppose that history has become muddled over the intervening centuries since the final Robot novel: "many of the inhabitants of the planets near the Horsehead Nebula now believe it was named after an explorer called Horace Hedd."
 Other theories exist, and when Biron pretends on Rhodia that he comes from Earth, the Earth is not recognized, and he has to identify it as "a small planet of the Sirian Sector."

-In contemporary terms, however, Asimov wrote the Empire series in the early years of the Cold War, when a nuclear World War Three seemed a realistic future; its widespread and enduring radioactive contamination might be remembered, at least in folklore, for thousands of years.
+In contemporary terms, Asimov wrote the Empire series in the early years of the Cold War, when a nuclear World War Three seemed a realistic future; its widespread and enduring radioactive contamination might be remembered, at least in folklore, for thousands of years.
 By the time he wrote Robots and Empire, that was no longer so.
-However, in the intervening years, he had mentioned the contamination and the resulting abandonment of Earth in many stories.
+In the intervening years, he had mentioned the contamination and the resulting abandonment of Earth in many stories.
 He therefore retained both elements but gave a different cause than nuclear war.